johnjago/johnjago.com/content/projects.md

 {{< project
 	title="uSay Change"
-	description="Middle school project.
+	description="My first major coding project that I created near the end of middle school.
 It was a site where people could submit ideas on how to improve products or services.
-Like [Canny in its early days](https://baremetrics.com/blog/canny-bootstrapped-800k-arr), but worse.
 Lots of hacked together PHP." years="2011"
 >}}